Commercial Aerial Photography for Brands & Businesses

 The pretty-footage problem

-Pilot is technically excellent.
-Footage is gorgeous.
-Nobody asked what it was for.
-You get a folder of beautiful clips in the wrong aspect ratio for everywhere they need to live, with no through-line to the campaign.
+Technically excellent pilot.
+The footage comes back gorgeous.
+But nobody asked what it was for.
+You end up with a folder of beautiful clips in the wrong aspect ratio for everywhere they need to live, with no through-line to the campaign.

 Failure mode #3